cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 **SMT instability**, where trivial changes to the input query may incur large performance variations (or even different responses) from the solver.
-While there are many applications of SMT solvers, in this blog post, I will focus on instability in **SMT-based program verification**, where we ask the solver to prove programs correct.
+While there are many applications of the SMT solver, in this blog post, I will focus on instability in **SMT-based program verification**, where we ask the solver to prove programs correct.
 More concretely, instability manifests as a butterfly effect: